Database Access with Oracle Exadata | Teleport

 Source variables about OS versionsource /etc/os-release

-Add the Teleport Zypper repository for v15.
+Add the Teleport Zypper repository for v16.
 You'll need to update this

 file for each major release of Teleport.